LisaHJung/Part-2-Understanding-the-relevance-of-your-search-with-Elasticsearch-and-Kibana-/README.md

 [Presentation](https://github.com/LisaHJung/Part-1.2-Understanding-the-relevance-of-your-search-with-Elasticsearch-and-Kibana-/blob/main/Part%201.2%20Understanding%20the%20relevance%20of%20your%20search%20with%20Elasticsearch%20and%20Kibana%20-%20Beginner's%20Crash%20Course%20to%20the%20Elastic%20Stack%20Series%20-%20.pdf)

-[Dataset](https://www.kaggle.com/rmisra/news-category-dataset) from Kaggle used for demo
+[Dataset](https://www.kaggle.com/rmisra/news-category-dataset) from Kaggle used for tutorial

 [Elastic Austin User Group](https://www.meetup.com/elastic-austin-user-group/members/) Want to attend live workshops?
 Join the Elastic Austin User Group to keep up to date on all future events!